There are a few unique characteristics to shipping container home construction when compared to more traditional construction techniques.

 In practical terms what does it matter?

-A stick welder is fairly simple and easy to use but requires frequent replacement of electrodes that may prove frustrating if you have a lot of welds to make.
-However, it’s great for thicker welds.
+A stick welder is fairly simple and but requires frequent replacement of electrodes that may prove tiring if you have a lot of welds to make.
+However, it’s great for thicker welds and on metal that is not as clean.
+Beginners often have trouble and get frustrated with the electrode “sticking” to the work piece, so you may need some practice!

 MIG and wire-feed welders are fast and easy to use, but sometimes produce splatter metal that you have to grind off to get a smooth finish near the weld.
+They do much better when the welded area is clear of paint, dirt, and other debris.
 Unless you get a very expensive machine, they have trouble welding thicker metal.

 For most DIYers, a MIG welder is the best choice.